 Planning a Visit

 The California Science Center is open 7 days a week, from 10-5.
-Check to see if reservations are required before you go.
+Reservations are not currently required for entry, but check the site to see if they’re needed before you go.
 It is typically available for drop in, but this may vary due to any capacity restrictions in place.

 Here is the address, for Googling purposes: 700 Exposition Park Dr, Los Angeles, CA 90037

 How Much Does the California Science Center Cost?

 The California Science Center is a donation based museum.
 That means that, essentially, it is free.